 Care and Handling of Filament

 When you receive new material it will be vacuum sealed from the material supplier.
 Over time, all plastics will absorb environmental humidity, which then degrades the printable qualities of the material.
 Some materials, such as Nylon, will exhibit significant decrease in printing performance if left exposed for even just 1-2 days, while PLA or PETG might not noticeably degrade for a month or more.
-All materials will benefit from being stored in a dry, air-tight environment, such as a reclosed factory vacuum bag or sealable storage bin with desiccant packets or other dehumidifier.
+All materials will benefit from being stored in a dry, air-tight environment, such as a resealable factory vacuum bag or a storage bin with desiccant packets or a different dehumidifier.

-Proper handling of your filament spool is also important to avoid kinks and twists in the filament that might cause print failures later on.
-Most filament spools have small holes along the outer rim for locking off the loose end of the filament.
-It is very important to always keep the filament locked off to avoid allowing the end of the filament to hang free.
-If the end of the filament is lost amidst the other windings, the filament might get caught under other loops and will eventually cause a kink that blocks proper extrusion.
+It is also important to avoid bending or tangling the filament in a way that might cause print failures later on.
+Most filament spools have small holes along the outer rim for locking the loose end of the filament.
+It is very important to avoid allowing the end of the filament to hang free.
+If the end of the filament hangs free, it can get tangled under other loops and eventually create a knot, blocking proper extrusion.